Private (Non-Federal) Loans for NYFA Students

 - A waiting period of three business days is required between the time the borrower receives the final loan disclosure and the time that the loan is disbursed.

 - Students must also sign a Self-Certification Form and submit it to the lender before the loan can be disbursed.

 Your lender should provide you with all the information you need to know about these requirements, but if you have questions, feel free to contact our office.

 Private Education Loan Self-Certification

-- Your lender should provide you with a copy of the required Private Education Loan Self-Certification Form.
-If you do not receive one from your lender, you can download the form here.
-If you download the form here, we recommend that you contact your lender for your application ID or other identifier that will help the lender match the form with your application.
+If you download the form here, we recommend that you contact your lender for your application ID or other identifier that will help the lender match the form with your loan application.

 Remember to send your completed self-certification form to your lender.
 Your loan cannot be disbursed until your lender receives it.